ethereum/annotated-spec/phase0/beacon-chain.md

 **Notice**: This document was written in July-Aug 2020.

-In addition to this work, I highly recommend Ben Edgington's [annotated spec](https://benjaminion.xyz/eth2-annotated-spec/).
+In addition to this work, I highly recommend Ben Edgington's [annotated spec](https://benjaminion.xyz/eth2-annotated-spec/), and [Danny Ryan's "Phase 0 for Humans"](https://notes.ethereum.org/@djrtwo/Bkn3zpwxB).
 This spec is more focused on design rationale issues; reading both is worthwhile for a better understanding of the eth2 protocol.

 ## Table of contents